kexiaowen/CS4224-MongoDB/README.md

 2. Loading Data into MongoDB
     1. Place project data files at directory `~/4224-project-files` so that data files are found in `~/4224-project-files/data-files` and transaction files are found in `~/4224-project-files/xact-files`.

+    2. Process the json files using the following command:

+    		> python processJson.py &

+    	Note that this will take about 15 minutes to finish.
+Please continue subsequent work until you see "All finished in xxx seconds".

-    2. Execute shell script `importData.sh` by running the following commands:
+    3. Execute shell script `importData.sh` by running the following commands:

             > cd CS4224-MongoDB